 \subsection{Line Flow Representation}

-As illustrated in Fig.~\ref{fig:LineFlowConception}, a line flow $\tilde{\mathbf{l}}$ is defined as the sequence of 2D line segments corresponding to a 3D line $\mathbf{L}$, and is maintained from the first observation at time $t_0$ to current frame:
+As illustrated in Fig.~\ref{fig:LineFlowConception}, a line flow $\tilde{\mathbf{l}}$ is defined as the sequence of 2D line segments corresponding to the same 3D line $\mathbf{L}$ and is maintained from the first observation at time $t_0$ to the current frame at $t$:

-We parameterize a 2D line segment $\mathbf{l}$ by $(\theta,l,x,y)$, including line orientation $\theta$, length $l$, and middle point position $(x,y)$.
+We parameterize a 2D line segment $\mathbf{l}$ by $(\theta,l,x,y)$, including the line orientation $\theta$, length $l$, and middle point position $(x,y)$.
 We adopt the orientation representation in ~\cite{VonGioi2010}.
-Following~\cite{Hofer2017,Zhang2015}, an oriented 3D line segment $\mathbf{L}$ is parameterized using a 3D infinite line representation $( )^T$ \cite{Hartley2004} in the Pl{\"{u}}cker coordinates with initial and terminal endpoints $\mathbf{E}_s, \mathbf{E}_t$.
-Note that i). both 2D line segments and 3D line segments have directions; ii).
-3D endpoints are always on 3D lines.
+Following~\cite{Hofer2017} and \cite{Zhang2015}, an oriented 3D line segment $\mathbf{L}$ is parameterized using a 3D infinite line representation $( )^T$ \cite{Hartley2004} in the Pl{\"{u}}cker coordinates with initial and terminal endpoints $\mathbf{E}_s$, and $\mathbf{E}_t$.

-Following the definition, we summarize 3 properties: \begin{enumerate} \item \textbf{The relationship between a 2D line segment and its corresponding 3D line segment.} Each 2D line segment $\mathbf{l}_{t_i}$ in the line flow is collinear with the 2D projection of 3D line segment.
-Note that the 2D projection of a 3D line segment can be different from the 2D line segments in incoming images due to occlusions.
-Based on this property, we design the back-end optimization module of our SLAM system (in Section~\ref{SubSec:LineFlowBasedSLAM} \& Section~\ref{Sec:LineFlowMapping}) to solve the above problem.
+Following the definition, we summarize 3 properties: \begin{enumerate} \item \textbf{The relationship between a 2D line segment and its corresponding 3D line segment.} Each 2D line segment $\mathbf{l}_{t_i}$ in the line flow is collinear with the 2D projection of the 3D line segment.
+Note that in practice, the 2D projection of a 3D line segment can be different from the observed 2D line segments in incoming images due to occlusions, appearance ambiguities, etc. Based on this property, we design the back-end optimization module of our SLAM system (in Section~\ref{SubSec:LineFlowBasedSLAM} \& Section~\ref{Sec:LineFlowMapping}) to solve the above problem.

-\item \textbf{The relationships of 2D line segments in a line flow.} 2D Line segments observed in consecutive frames are constrained by image motion.
-When a camera moves, the spatial-temporal coherence provides constraints for the line segments.
-The constraints are effective in consecutive frames when the corresponding 3D line segment can be observed.
-These constraints provide helpful information for line flow extraction.
-We design the predicting module for leveraging the constraints (in Section~\ref{Prediction}).
+\item \textbf{The relationships of 2D line segments in a line flow.} As observations of the same 3D line in consecutive frames, 2D line segments are formed due to camera motion.
+The inherent spatial-temporal coherence constraints among the 2D line segments provide helpful information for line flow extraction.
+We design a line flow prediction module by leveraging the constraints (in Section~\ref{Prediction}).